1lann/krist-miner/README.md

 If you're able to test whether it submit solutions correctly, please let me know if it works or not.

 ## Performance
-This miner is up to 1.8x faster than [YTCI Krist Miner](https://github.com/Yevano/ytci-krist-miner/).
+This miner is up to 2.5x faster than [YTCI Krist Miner](https://github.com/Yevano/ytci-krist-miner/).
-It is at least 1.3x faster than YTCI Krist Miner.
+It is at least 1.8x faster than YTCI Krist Miner.

-On my Macbook Pro 15-inch Retina (Mid 2014) which has an Intel Core i7-4870HQ, running with 8 processes gives me speeds around 7 MH/s.
-The miner actually performs better or the same with 5 processes (not sure why), which also allows other applications to use more the CPU.
+On my Macbook Pro 15-inch Retina (Mid 2014) which has an Intel Core i7-4870HQ, running with 8 processes gives me speeds around 14 MH/s.

-On my Raspberry Pi 2 Model B, running with 4 processes gives me speeds of around 300-320 kH/s.

-This miner has a very light memory footprint of < 2.5 MB.
+This miner has a very light memory footprint of < 3 MB.
 Whereas YTCI miner requires a Java VM which has a much larger overhead.

 ## Binaries
 Binaries can be found under [releases](https://github.com/1lann/krist-miner/releases).